yfoelling/yair/README.md

 You can scan public images and private images.
 If you don't specify a tag, it will assume you want to scan latest.

-Supported arguments:
+Supported arguments: <br>
 `--config`        Config file location.
-Defaults to /opt/yair/config/config.yaml `--no-namespace`  If your image names doesnt contain the "amespace" and its not in the default "library" namespace.
+Defaults to /opt/yair/config/config.yaml <br>
+`--no-namespace`  If your image names doesnt contain the "amespace" and its not in the default "library" namespace. <br>
 `--registry`      Overwrites the "registry::host" configfile option.

 Here are some examples: